-Guidelines for Faculty/Staff/Student Communication & Interaction

-One of the hallmarks of a Webb education is the close relationships students build with each other and with adults in our community.
-At the heart of these relationships is the belief that all students and adults must be treated with dignity, respect, sensitivity and fairness.
+Guidelines for Faculty/Staff/Student Communication & Interaction the heart of these relationships is the belief that all students and adults must be treated with dignity, respect, sensitivity and fairness.
 Healthy boundaries help to maintain the trust that is the framework within which teachers can help guide students in their education and their lives.
 Adults at Webb must help to set limits with students and follow these guidelines.
 This document aims to ensure that such relationships are healthy by articulating shared guidelines for student and adult interactions in our community.